alecamaracm/LED-Matrix-with-Render-and-HDMI-support/README.md

 The refresh rate directly depends on the number of color bits per pixel and the pixel clock, currently supporting RGB 16bpp at 60Hz with a pixel clock of 24Mhz.

-All flash copy/rendering commmands can be sent from the PC and go through an ESP32 which acts as a command buffer for the FPGA.
+All flash copy/rendering commands can be sent from the PC and go through an ESP32 which acts as a command buffer for the FPGA.

-See screenshots below for working examples.
+See the screenshots below for working examples.

 <!-- GETTING STARTED -->
 ## Getting Started